NetLogo/Snooper-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
-For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0
-    make
+Run `../../sbt package` (assuming the NetLogo source is two directories up).
 If compilation succeeds, `snooper.jar` will be created.

 ## Terms of Use